eneag-sf/eneag-sf/README.md

 # Give Me The Lowdown

 Hi there, thanks for visiting my GitHub Profile.
-I'm a salesforce Solution Engineer based in Cologne 🇩🇪 specialized in B2B Commerce on Lightning Platform.
+I'm a Salesforce Solution Engineer based in Cologne 🇩🇪 specialized in B2B Commerce on Lightning Platform.

 ## About me